 He wraps his story’s laces around the lore of culture and history, mixing life and art into a colourful collage.

-Thematically layered, it ranges widely over politics,culture, ideology,history and love.
+Thematically layered, it ranges widely over politics, culture, ideology and history .

 It represents an earnest moral inquiry distinguished by offbeat humor and magical social realism.